Menopausal Hormone Therapy

 What does it all mean?

-The decision to use hormone therapy (HT), either estrogen therapy (ET) or estrogen-progestin therapy (EPT), during menopause should be made by each woman and her doctor after weighing the possible risks and benefits.
+The decision to use estrogen alone (ET) or with a progestin therapy (EPT), after menopause should be made by each woman and her doctor after weighing the possible risks and benefits.
 Things to think about include:

-- The risk of breast, endometrial, ovarian, and other types of cancer
+- The woman’s baseline risk of breast, endometrial, ovarian, and other types of cancer, and how much this might be affected by hormone therapy

-- The risks of other serious conditions affected by HT that are not covered here, like heart disease, stroke, serious blood clots (deep vein thrombosis, clots in the lungs), and effects on the brain
+- The risks of other serious conditions affected by hormone therapy that are not covered here, like heart disease, stroke, serious blood clots (deep vein thrombosis, clots in the lungs), and effects on the brain

-- Other medicines that may be used to treat menopausal symptoms or osteoporosis
+- What other medicines might be used to treat menopausal symptoms or osteoporosis instead

 Other factors to consider include how bad the woman’s menopausal symptoms are and the type and dose of the hormones the doctor recommends.